Context Condensing

 - Be specific in your initial task: A clear task description helps create better summaries

-- Use AGENTS.md: Combine with AGENTS.md for persistent project context that doesn't need to be condensed
+- Use AGENTS.md: Combine with AGENTS.md for persistent project context that doesn't need to be compacted

-- Review the summary: After condensing or compaction, the summary is visible in your chat history
+- Review the summary: After compaction, the summary is visible in your chat history

 Related Features